 Duty to Retreat

-It is impossible to discuss stand your ground laws without first explaining the concept of the duty to retreat.
-In its most extreme form, the duty to retreat states that a person who is under an imminent threat of personal harm must retreat from the threat as much as possible before responding with force in self-defense.
-These days, states generally incorporate some modified form of the duty with somewhat less stringent requirements.
+It's impossible to discuss stand your ground laws without first explaining the concept of the duty to retreat.
+In its most extreme form, the duty to retreat states that a person who is under an imminent threat of personal harm must retreat from the threat as much as possible before responding with deadly force in self-defense.
+Nearly half of U.S. states adhere to this standard, including New York, Iowa, and Hawaii.

 Stand your ground laws are essentially a revocation of the duty to retreat.
 Stand your ground laws generally state that, under certain circumstances, individuals can use force to defend themselves without first attempting to retreat from the danger.
 The purpose behind these laws is to remove any confusion about when individuals can defend themselves and to eliminate prosecutions of people who legitimately used self-defense even though they had not attempted to retreat from the threat.

-In many states with stand your ground laws, a claim of self-defense under a stand your ground law offers immunity from prosecution rather than an affirmative defense.
+In many states, such as Florida, with stand your ground laws, a claim of self-defense under a stand your ground law offers immunity from prosecution rather than an affirmative defense.
 This means that, rather than presenting a self-defense argument at an assault trial, for example, an individual could claim self-defense under the state’s stand your ground law and avoid trial altogether.

-States with Stand Your Ground laws differ on whether the law applies to instances involving lethal force, with some states retaining the duty to retreat when lethal force is involved and others removing the duty to retreat under all circumstances.
+States differ on whether the stand your ground law applies to instances involving lethal force, with some states retaining the duty to retreat when lethal force is involved and others removing the duty to retreat under all circumstances.